-KLINGER South Africa provides mobile shutdown services
+KLINGER South Africa provides mobile shutdown services for gaskets

 As an international Group with companies spanning the globe, KLINGER more than understands the necessity of customer proximity in order to successfully provide plant safety.
 KLINGER South Africa, working for their customer Engen, has taken the most literal approach to being close to a customer – with excellent results.